-Those old-fashioned marketing tools are a thing of the past, and newbies are running the Internet.
+Those old-fashioned marketing tools are a thing of the past, and newbies are running the Internet with a fresh marketing perspective.
 There is nothing worse than investing time and money in a marketing scheme only to find out consumers are no longer responding to those marketing tactics.
 Running a business used to be a bricks-and-mortar kind of job, but now that same business needs social media integration, mainstream marketing, and a connection to the ever-changing marketing tactics of today’s consumer.

 What is the basic purpose of marketing research?
 Getting Ahead of Trends